Emotional Experiences & Symbolic Expressions

 Here’s one of my stories.
 In future blogs, I'll discuss more burdensome long-term challenges and how I’m addressing them.

 I wasn’t an outdoorsy kid.
 Nevertheless, I played outside all the time with the neighborhood kids.
 I made mud pies.
 Although, I had my limits like clean bathrooms, escapes from slithery or stinging bugs, and a bath each night.
 At 8 years old, my parents enrolled me in summer camp.
 Seemed fun enough.
-On the first day, mid-morning, I felt very nauseous and subsequent continual vomiting.
+On the first day, mid-morning, I felt very nauseous leading to continual vomiting bouts.
 The counselors thought I had eaten food spoiled by the summer heat and humidity.
 Day after day, this repeated throughout the term.
 There went the spoiled food theory along with everything I had eaten in the last 12 hours.
 Ironically, vomiting dispensed me to the bug-infested bathrooms, which completely grossed me out.
 On a rational level, I had no problem being at camp.
 In fact, I quickly became the volleyball champ, a sport and recognition I truly enjoyed.
 I learned to use my new instamatic camera inconspicuously grabbing shots of my campmates in action.

 instamatic camera